MayureshPG1/VisualSimilarityImageSearch/readme.md

   - Moreover the precision results claimed are not on some standard dataset.
 Dataset is curated by authors.
     - If there was a standard dataset (such as ImageNet challenge etc) then the results can be given more weightage.
     - Also, results are on one specific dataset.
 It's note proven that GAN method works best on all different kind of dataset.
   - While going through methods used by many commercial companies which has commercially solved the visual similarity problem; I noticed that most of them have used pre-trained CNN networks.
-The only question was which on.
+The only question was which one.

  Thus the additional complexity of implementation and being not sure about precision results I decided not to implement GAN paper.